 The alternate placement of a heavy font with a light one creates rhythm in a design.
 Add that to the motion created by the lines and you’ve got one modern, dynamic wedding invite.

 This design cleverly uses typography as a background design element.
 League Gothic was used to pull off this trick — it partially disappears into the background because of the colors but at the same time its amplified bold form.
 The slab serif font Anonymous Pro was used as the foreground type to add nuance to the design.

 This minimalist design banks on color and subtle differences in scale to create emphasis.
 The selective color application on symbols serves to create divisions between relevant pieces of text.
 It’s an excellent example on how to create variation with just one font.

 This wedding invitation is a perfect example of balance and contrast.
-First off the geometric font, Sifonn, is juxtaposed with a foliage element maxizing curves and s-shapes.
+First off, the geometric font, Sifonn, is juxtaposed with a foliage element maximizing curves and s-shapes.
 It was also blown up to balance the visual weight of the foliage.
 Forum adds a nice touch by offsetting the geometric structure of Sifonn.